🔍 공개 퀴즈 검색

 1. Looks better

-2. Extends landing time, reduces force ✓
+2. Longer landing time, less force ✓

 3. Has no physical effect